23 minute read

 Let's consider the final case in which every single user thread has the particular signal disabled.
 The kernel level masks are still 1, so the kernel still thinks that the process as a whole can handle the signal.

 When the signal occurs, the kernel interrupts the execution of whichever thread is currently executing atop it.
-The library handling routine kicks in and sees that no threads that it manages are able to handle this particular signal.
+The library handling routine kicks in and sees that no threads that it manages can handle this particular signal.

 At this point, the thread library will make a system call requesting that the kernel level thread change its signal mask for this particular signal, disabling it.